Handspring Health

 Two important aspects of promoting relaxation at bedtime include:

-Are There Specific Strategies for Overcoming Nighttime Panic Attacks in Children?
+Overcoming Nighttime Panic Attacks in Children

 • Fostering open communication about a child’s fears